jbuitt/nwwsoi-controller/README.md

   sail-8.2/app:latest
 ```

-7. Next, build and start up all the Docker containers by running:
+7. Next, download the other containers and start everything up by running:

 ```
 docker compose up -d